augustey/WebCheckers/docs/DesignDoc.md

 ![The Tiers & Layers of the Architecture](architecture-tiers-and-layers.png)

 As a web application, the user interacts with the system using a browser.
 The client-side of the UI consists of HTML pages with some minimal CSS for styling the page.
 There is also some JavaScript that has been provided to the team by the architect.

 The server-side tiers include the UI Tier that is composed of UI Controllers and Views.
 The Spark framework creates Controllers, and the FreeMarker frameworks builds the View.
 The Application and Model tiers contain plain-old Java objects (POJOs).

 Details of the components within these tiers are below.

 ### Overview of User Interface

 This section describes the web interface flow; this is how the user views and interacts with the WebCheckers application.

 ![The WebCheckers Web Interface Statechart](state_diagram_chart.png)

 At the start of the web application and the establishment of an HTTP connection, the user is immediately greeted with the home page (“/”) with the option to sign-in.
-Clicking the sign-in option then directs the user to the sign-in page (“/signin”) which displays a text box to input a valid username to sign-in.
+Clicking the sign-in option then directs the user to the sign-in page ( “/signin”) which displays a text box to input a valid username to sign-in.
 Once the user is signed in, they are returned to the home page (“/”) which now displays the list of online players and an option to sign-out.
 Selecting another online user to play a game against then takes the user to the game page (“/game”).
 Once the game is completed, the user is then returned to the home page (“/”), again with the option to select to play a game from the list of players or the option to sign-out.
 Clicking the sign-out option will take the user back to the home page (“/”) with the option to sign-in.

 When starting a game, the player is directed to one of two states depending on who started the game.
 The player who started the game is directed to the Playing My Turn state, where the player can make their move and submit the turn.
 Submitting their turn moves them to the Waiting for My TurnState.
 The process is reversed for the player who was challenged to a game.
 When entering their respective states either player can select the resign button, which ends the game and renders the exit button.
 When clicked, the button then directs the players back to the home screen.
 The exit button also appears whenever the game ends, such as when one player runs out of pieces, or when a player cannot make any moves.

 ### UI Tier

 The UI tier of the application contains all of the HTTP view components for the webserver.
 The first route that is called is the GetHomeRoute, which gives all of the information about the home screen to the web server for it to be rendered.
 From the homescreen, the user can check any messages that the server displays, but more importantly, the player can click the sign in button in order to access the GetSignInRoute.
 The flow between these two states can be seen above in the state diagram for the application.
 The user can then sign in with a unique and appropriate username. which calls the PostSignIn route, which tailors the appropriate response based on the name entered.
 If the name is successful, the server redirects to the homescreen, but with additional information displayed, such as the ability to sign out, which is performed with PostSignOut.

 By selecting another player’s name, a game can be issued, and GetGameRoute is called in one of two states, waiting for a turn, and performing a turn.
 Performing a turn starts at GetGameRoute, where the player can move a piece to an open spot.
 When this happens, it calls PostValidateMove which ensures that the move is able to be made, and sends a message of type INFO to the server if the move is valid, or sends a message of type ERROR to the server if the move was invalid.
 From there, the user can use one of two buttons.
 The first button is the Back button, which then calls PostBackupMove.
 PostBackupMove reverses the game back one move.
 The Player can also press the Submit Turn button.
 By pressing the button, the player submits their turn to the game, and the route sends a message of type INFO if successful, and ERROR if the moves were unsuccessful, such as the case where jump moves were possible.

 ![Playing a turn state chart](playing_turn_chart.png)

 While the player is performing their turn, the other player is in the Waiting for My Turn state.
 Using PostCheckTurn, every five seconds the game queries as to whether it is the player’s turn.
 The route returns a message of type INFO with the message “true” or “false” depending on if it is the player’s turn.
 If the message is “true,” then GetGameRoute is called, and the turn switches.

 ![Waiting for a turn state chart](waiting_turn_chart.png)

 At any point the player can select the resign button, which triggers the end of the game using PostResignGame.

 ### Application Tier

 The application tier consists of four classes that provide services to the UI tier: GameCenter, PlayerLobby, GameWin, and PlayerService.
 Each of these classes play a central role in the flow of the application.
 GameCenter is the class that controls and keeps track of active games and which players are in a game.
 It has methods to request a new game with specific players, and is able to create a PlayerService application tier class.
 The PlayerService class holds information specific to the player.
 For instance, there are methods that add moves to a list for the player’s current turn.
 On the simpler side of the application tier components there is PlayerLobby.
 PlayerLobby simply keeps track of players that are signed in to the web server, and makes sure that no duplicate or invalid names are present.
 The final application tier class is GameWin.
 GameWin contains the functionality to trigger the end of a game.
 It contains multiple methods relating to the way a game can end, such as no valid moves able to be made, no pieces on the board, or resignation.

 ![UML chart for application](application_uml.png)

 ### Model Tier

-> _Provide a summary of the Application tier of your architecture.
-This
-> section will follow the same instructions that are given for the UI
-> Tier above._
+The model tier consists of 14 classes that make up different aspects of the game: Position, Move (JumpMove and SingleMove), Piece (SinglePiece and King), Space, Row, Board, Boardview, Game, and Player.
+Across these classes, the model holds information about the web application’s state and helps communicate that to the other tiers.

+Position holds location information, specifically a row and column location value.
+There are two types of Moves, JumpMove and SingleMove.
+Move contains two Position objects, a start Position and an end Position.
+A SingleMove does not extend the Move functionality, but is useful due to the possibility of JumpMoves.
+JumpMove extends the Move functionality by having another Position that represents the space that is being jumped over.

+There are two types of Pieces, a SinglePiece and a King, both of which extend the functionality of the Piece class.
+Piece is an abstract class that contains a piece’s type and color; it has two methods to determine a Piece’s possible SingleMoves and JumpMoves.
+Space holds information on its location on a checkerboard, if a Piece is on it, and if it is a valid Space for a Piece to be placed on it.

+Row consists of eight Spaces and is used by the Board to help build an iterator used in BoardView.
+Board contains most of the logic of the model.
+It holds both the players’ pieces on 64 spaces that make up the checkerboard.
+Additionally, it handles the various forms of moving pieces and the process of communicating if a move is valid and if it was made successfully.
+Moreover, through the GameWin class in the Application tier, it helps determine if the win conditions are met.
+BoardView serves as the Board class’ communicator to the UI tier, sending the information being held in the board to the UI to display the correct orientation of a board with the appropriate colored pieces.

+Game is responsible for holding information about the players, the GameCenter that is holding the game, and for monitoring the status of the game.
+The Player represents a Player on the web application, holding the player’s name.

 ### Design Improvements

 > _Discuss design improvements that you would make if the project were
 > to continue.
 These improvement should be based on your direct
 > analysis of where there are problems in the code base which could be
 > addressed with design changes, and describe those suggested design
 > improvements.
 After completion of the Code metrics exercise, you
 > will also discuss the resutling metric measurements.
 Indicate the
 > hot spots the metrics identified in your code base, and your
 > suggested design improvements to address those hot spots._

 ## Testing

 The testing for this product was done using the JUnit framework and with JaCoCo in order to generate coverage reports.
 Additional testing tools such as mockito were used in order to write tests for the UI components.
 Tests were created for each class in order to achieve as much coverage as possible.
 Tests for the first sprint were done over time, while tests for sprint two were written as each new class was being created, in order to ensure proper functionality.

 ### Acceptance Testing

 > _Report on the number of user stories that have passed all their
 > acceptance criteria tests, the number that have some acceptance
 > criteria tests failing, and the number of user stories that